 “I mean, we kind of spent four years discussing, making, living photography together.
 Like a bunch of nerds!” – Younès Klouche

-go to link Could you name drop 2-3 of your fellow students who you feel were an influence on your time spent at the school?
+price of tetracycline Australia Could you name drop 2-3 of your fellow students who you feel were an influence on your time spent at the school?

 YK: Most of my classmates have influenced me at a certain point.
 I mean, we kind of spent four years discussing, making, living photography together.
 Like a bunch of nerds!
 Fiona Crott pushed me to go further with the conceptuality of my work, Jacques-Aurélien Brun and Thibault Jouvent collaborated with me several times during workshops, Julien Roux shared his profound love for light and composition…